 A common GI condition, peptic ulcers are open sores or ulcerations that develop in the stomach (called a gastric ulcer) or upper small intestine (known as a duodenal ulcer) that often result in pain, bleeding, and discomfort.
 The cells that comprise the stomach lining are surrounded by a layer of mucus that helps guard the stomach against damage.
 When the protective structure within the small intestine or stomach is damaged, then the acid from the stomach causes erosion of the tissue found behind the protective wall.

 Although anyone can develop peptic ulcers, some individuals may have a higher risk if peptic ulcers run in their family or they are age 50 or older.
 The providers at GI Alliance of Illinois offer skilled care for this type of concern.
-If you need treatment for peptic ulcers in Chicago, IL, Peoria, IL, or Bloomington, IL, please reach out to your nearest location to request a consultation.
+If you need treatment for peptic ulcers in Chicago, IL, Peoria, IL, or Normal, IL, please reach out to your nearest location to request a consultation.